 A selection of photos showing the real-life characters central to the Umbilicus plot.
-And a few select items from the scrapbook that Paula’s birth mom made for her, to explain her side of the story.
+And a few items from the scrapbook my birth mother made for me, to explain her side of the story.

-Above: Paula was born on 18th August 1974 at Addington Hospital in Durban.
-She was separated from her biological mother straight after birth, and spent the first three weeks of her life in the care of nurses before being allowed to go home with her ‘forever family’.
-Here she is in the arms of her 29-year-old adoptive mother*, September 1974.
-Image supplied.
+Below: I was born on 18 August 1974 at Addington Hospital in Durban.
+I was separated from my biological mother straight after birth, and spent the first three weeks of my life in the care of nurses before being allowed to go home with my ‘forever family’.
+Here I am in the arms of my 29-year-old adoptive mother, September 1974.

-Below: Left to right – Paula’s adoptive mom*, aged 21 in 1966; Paula’s birth mom, aged 21 and unknowingly pregnant with Paula in 1974; Paula on her 21st birthday in 1995.
-Paula’s birth mom was 21 when she had Paula, and Paula was 21 when she found her birth mom.
-Each one of these newly-minted 21-year-old South Africans was about to embark on a life-changing trip to London, albeit for three different reasons, and during three different eras – mid-60s, mid-70s, and mid-90s.
-Images supplied.
+Below: Left to right – My adoptive mother, aged 21 in 1966; my birth mother, aged 21 and unknowingly pregnant with me in 1974; me on my 21st birthday in 1995.
+My birth mother was 21 when she had me, and I was 21 when I reunited with her.
+Each one of these newly-minted 21-year-old South Africans was about to embark on a life-changing trip to London, UK, albeit for three different reasons, and during three different eras – mid-60s, mid-70s, and mid-90s.

-Above: Paula’s 24-year-old biological father playing in the band ADDAM at La Boheme (nightclub) in Bulawayo, Rhodesia, July 1973 – the year before Paula was born.
-Image supplied.
+Above: My 24-year-old birth father playing in the band ADDAM at La Boheme (nightclub) in Bulawayo, Rhodesia, July 1973 – the year before I was born.

-Below: Paula’s boyfriend, aged 18, outside Berea Inn (nightclub), later that same evening.
+Below: My boyfriend outside Berea Inn (nightclub), later that same evening.
 Photo by Lisa Luiz.